yalmip/yalmip.github.io/_posts/inside/2021-05-13-strictinequalities.md

 Essentially all numerical solvers interfaced in YALMIP work with infeasible methods which approach the optimal solution not necessarily from the feasible region.
 The term interor-point might fool some to think that the solver definitely works in the interior, but this interior is not necessarily the interior of your model, but can be interior of some lifted/slacked/dual space.

-## Do and dont's
+## What to do then?

 So you really want a strict solution, but you only have strict constraints to work with.
 The first thing you should do is to really confirm that you need strict solutions.
-If you still need this, a simple approah is to simply skip this in the modelling phase, and just heck that the solution satisfies your strictness condition.
+If you still need this, a simple approah is to simply skip this in the modelling phase, and just check that the solution satisfies your strictness condition.
 If this does not hold, you will have to force the solver to stay away from your forbidden region.
-What this means is that you have to add margins in your constraints, scalar or semidefinite depening on cone you are working with.
+What this means is that you have to add margins in your constraints, scalar or semidefinite depending on the set you are working with.

 ````matlab
 X >= my_magic_margin*eye(n)
 ````

 This is where it becomes tricky.
-First you have to remember that solver have their tolerances, so if you use a magic margin of \\(10^{-15}\\) it will problably make absolutely no difference compred to leaving it out, as that drowns in the tolerances used for checking feasibility by the solver.
+First you have to remember that solver have their tolerances, so if you use a magic margin of \\(10^{-15}\\) it will problably make absolutely no difference compared to leaving it out, as it drowns in the tolerances used for declaring feasibility by the solver anyway.

 On the other hand, if you use a large margin to be on the safe side, you might reduce the feasible set considerably or even render the problem infeasible.

-A clever reformulation might be to introduce a new variable \\(t\\) and replace \\(x>0\\) with \\(x \geq e^{-t}\\).
-Not only do you introduce the risk of numerical issues as the solver sends \\(t\\) to infinity, you still have no idea if the solver approaches this constraints with infeasible methods.
+A (maybe not so) clever reformulation might be to introduce a new variable \\(t\\) and replace \\(x>0\\) with \\(x \geq e^{-t}\\).
+Not only do you introduce the risk of numerical issues as the solver possibly sends \\(t\\) to infinity, you still have no idea if the solver approaches this constraints with infeasible methods.

 ## But it is an integer variable!